 \subsubsection{Normalised Satisfaction}

 In the hope of overcoming Theorem~\ref{thm:NashAppMax_NotMLE_UnitCost}, we also consider normalised variants of the cardinality and cost satisfaction functions.
 In these variants, the satisfaction of an agent is expressed in terms of the proportion of the outcome that satisfies them.
-The rules yielded by these noramlised satisfaction functions are denoted by $\relAppNashMaximizing$ and $\relCostAppNashMaximizing$, and they are the argmax rules defined in terms of the following functions:
+The rules induced by these normalised satisfaction functions are denoted by $\relAppNashMaximizing$ and $\relCostAppNashMaximizing$, and they are the argmax rules defined in terms of the following functions:

 These rules are inspired by the concept of \emph{relative satisfaction} introduced by \citet{LMR21}.
-However, while their normalised the satisfaction with respect to the ballot in their work, we define it here with respect to the budget allocation.
+However, while in the cited work the authors normalised the satisfaction with respect to the ballot, we define it here with respect to the budget allocation.

 It is worth noting that the rules $\relAppNashMaximizing$ and $\relCostAppNashMaximizing$ can lead to extreme behaviours.
 For example, consider an instance with budget limit $b$, that we assume to be even, and a set of projects $\projSet = \{p^\star\} \cup \{p_1, \ldots, p_b\}$ of arbitrary cost lower than $b$.
 Consider the two-agent profile $\profile$ such that: